Film Booking Offices of America: Western and canine stars

 As 1928 began, Tyler was the most popular actor actually working at FBO, but Kennedy wanted the big gun.
 He bided his time as Tom Mix toured the Orpheum vaudeville theaters with a live show—boosting Kennedy's new exhibition interests—and legal machinations ensured Thomson's exile.
 Finally, Mix was signed to a six-film deal and began shooting in July.
-He ultimately made five pictures for the studio (two released after it had ceased to exist), and stayed near the top of the exhibitors' poll, his 112 votes good enough for second among the men, if well behind the 171 of MGM's Lon Chaney (no other FBO regular made it into double digits).
+He ultimately made five pictures for the studio (two released after it had ceased to exist), and stayed near the top of the exhibitors' poll, his 112 votes good enough for second among the men, if well behind the 171 of MGM's Lon Chaney (no other FBO regular made it into even double digits).
 But the spread of the talkies was swiftly making the silent sagebrush superstar less of a sure thing.
 Variety derided Mix's last FBO film, The Big Diamond Robbery, released in May 1929, as "cowboy burlesque".
 His brief tenure at the studio was marked by salary grievances—he was now making only $10,000 a week—and dismay at FBO's inferior production values, from its worndown sets to the cut-rate film stock it used.
 Subsequently asked about his experience working with Kennedy, Mix described him as a "tight-assed, money-crazy son-of-a-bitch."

 In addition to these major draws, there was also Harry Carey; a top star for Universal in the second half of the 1910s, he was still a bankable name when he made several FBO Westerns in 1922–23.
 The other cowboy stars of FBO included Bob Custer (tied for thirty-seventh in the 1927 poll), Bob Steele (tied for sixty-sixth with, among others, Silver King), and teenager Buzz Barton.
 One of the studio's most reliable Western headliners was a dog: Ranger (all alone at sixty-fifth among male performers).
 Beans had featured roles in a number of Tom Tyler/Frankie Darro Westerns.
 The fabled Strongheart starred in FBO's Jack London adaptation White Fang (1925).
 For a small role in the melodrama My Dad (1922), a three-year-old Alsatian who would become one of the greatest canine stars of all time was singled out by the New York Daily News: "Rin-Tin-Tin...runs off with most of the histrionic honors.
 The dog stages one of the most realistic and blood curdling fights we have seen recently."